 - medicines to treat HIV-infection

 - hormonal methods of birth control (for example, birth control pills or patch).
 If you are taking a hormonal birth control medicine, you should also use an additional method of birth control.

-Ask your healthcare provider if you are not sure if your medicine is one that is listed above.
+Ask your healthcare provider if you are not sure if your medicine is 1 that is listed above.
 Know the medicines you take.
 Keep a list of your medicines with you to show your healthcare providers when you get a new medicine.

 How s hould I take Coartem?